Red Sox vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

+- In four games over the last 10 matchups when favored by bookmakers, the Red Sox have a record of 1-3.

-- The Red Sox have played as the favorite in three of their past 10 games and lost each of those contests.
+- The Red Sox and their opponents have combined to hit the over four times in their last 10 games with a total.

 - The Red Sox have not played a game with a spread over their last 10 outings.